reabiliti/aroundrails/_posts/rails/2018-08-31-deploy-ruby-on-rails-on-ubuntu-18-04-bionic-beaver.md

 scp .env.production deploy@192.168.88.244:/home/deploy/my_app_name/shared/.env
 ```

 You can run `cap production deploy` one last time to get your full deployment to run.
-This should completed successfully and you should see your new site live!
+This should completed successfully and you
+should see your new site live!
 You can just run Capistrano again to deploy any new changes you've pushed up to your Git repository.

 ## Restarting The Site

 One last thing you should know is that restarting just the Rails application with Passenger is very easy.
-If you ssh into the server, you can run `touch my_app_name/current/tmp/restart.txt` or `sudo passenger-config restart-app` and Passenger will restart the application for you.
+If you ssh into
+the server, you can run `touch my_app_name/current/tmp/restart.txt` or `sudo passenger-config restart-app` and Passenger will
+restart the application for you.
 It monitors the file's timestamp to determine if it should restart the app.
-This is helpful when you want to restart the app manually without deploying it.
+This is helpful
+when you want to restart the app manually without deploying it.

 ## Conclusion

-And there you have it, a very long-winded explanation of all the different things you need to do while setting up an application to be deployed.
+And there you have it, a very long-winded explanation of all the different things you need to do while setting up an application
+to be deployed.
 There is a lot of system administration pieces that can expand upon this, but that's for another time.
-Please let me know if you have any questions, comments, or suggestions!

 [sources.list]: https://gist.github.com/reabiliti/71f949b2bf4817e3a21e78016cf049ca
 [capistrano-github]: https://github.com/capistrano